mstemm/labs/security/falco/README.md

 You can also classify different threat priorities [DEBUG, INFO, NOTICE, WARNING, ERROR...]

-Note as well that the output can be completed with the context variables provided by Falco like `%proc.name` or `%container.info`.
+Note as well that the output message will be much more useful including the context variables provided by Falco like `%proc.name` or `%container.info`.

 For the next exercise, you will create your own custom rule from scratch.

 # <a name="process"></a> Unauthorized process

-Docker and microservices design patterns instruct us to minimize the number of processes per container.
-Apart from the architectural benefits, this could be a huge advantage to security, because it restricts what should and should not be running on a particular container.
+Docker and microservices design patterns recommend minimizing the number of processes per container.
+Apart from the architectural benefits, this could be a huge advantage to security, because it completely restricts what should and should not be running on a particular container.

-You know that your `nginx`containers should only be executing the `nginx` process (or a reduced set of processes in more realistic scenarios).
-Anything else should rise an alarm.
+You know that your `nginx`containers should only be executing the `nginx` process (or a reduced set of processes in more complex scenarios).
+Anything else should fire an alarm.

 Let's write the following rule into `/etc/falco_rules.yaml`

    ```
    #Our nginx containers for example1 should only be running the 'nginx' process
    - rule: Unauthorized process on nginx containers
-     desc: There is a process in our nginx container that is not described in the template
+     desc: There is a process running in the nginx container that is not described in the template
-     condition: spawned_process and container and container.image startswith nginx and `
+     condition: spawned_process and container and container.image startswith nginx and not proc.name in (nginx)
      output: Unauthorized process (%proc.cmdline) running in (%container.id)
      priority: WARNING
    ```

-You have the `rule` name and `desc` for the human reader.
+You need to provide the `rule` name and `desc` entries for the human reader.
 The firing condition requires:
  - `spawned_process` (default macro)
  - `container` (you don't want to fire this for the host)
- - `container.image startswith nginx` (so you can have separate authorized process lists for separate containers)
+ - `container.image startswith nginx` (so you can have separate authorized process lists for each container image)
  - `not proc.name in (nginx)` (you can write a comma separated list with the expected processes)

 You already know how `output` and `priority` works.

-Again, restart Falco, create the nginx container.
+Again, restart Falco and create the nginx container.

    ```
    # systemctl restart falco